 Lawmakers hope to use this emerging climate science to charge oil companies for disasters

-A small tractor clears water from a business as floodwaters block a street in Barre, Vermont, in July 2023.
+A small tractor clears water from a business as floodwaters block a street in Barre, Vt., in July 2023.
 Heavy flooding last year devastated many Vermont communities.
 Now, state lawmakers are backing a “climate Superfund” bill that would force fossil fuel companies to pay for climate change-caused damages based on their emissions.
-(Charles Krupa/The Associated Press)
+Charles Krupa/The Associated Press

 A fast-emerging field of climate research is helping scientists pinpoint just how many dollars from a natural disaster can be tied to the historic emissions of individual oil companies — analysis that is the centerpiece of new state efforts to make fossil fuel companies pay billions for floods, wildfires and heat waves.